Adiós amigos...Close to 700 sick, jobless migrants return to Venezuela - Trinidad and Tobago Newsday

 "In Venezuela the economic and social situation is very difficult, but I will not pay rent and that is a relief," he said.

-Mariannis Gómez returned to Venezuela with her three children, ages 5, 8 and 9, as they were unable to get an education in TT.
+Mariannis Gómez returned to Venezuela with her three children, five, eight and nine, as they were unable to get an education in TT.

-"We have been in Trinidad for two years and my children only learned a few words in English thanks to Trinidadian neighbours, but not having the opportunity to study in schools here forces us to return home for their education."
+"We have been in Trinidad for two years and my children only learned a few words in English thanks to Trinidadian neighbours, but not having the opportunity to study in schools here is forcing us to return home for their education."

 Many of those who left had the same concern: How they will find their country after leaving it to come to TT.

-The return trip between the Port of Spain and the port of Guanta in eastern Venezuela is approximately 10 hours, so the ship is expected to dock around midnight on Saturday.
+The return trip between the Port of Spain and the port of Guanta in eastern Venezuela is approximately ten hours, so the ship was expected to dock around midnight on Saturday.

-The exodus has been described by international aid agencies as single largest migration in recent years which was fuelled by hyperinflation, violence, and food and medicine shortages and political turmoil.
+The exodus has been described by international aid agencies as the single largest migration in recent years, which was fuelled by hyperinflation, violence, food and medicine shortages and political turmoil.

-From as early as 4.30 am, the passengers began arriving, 30 minutes before the 9 pm to 5 am curfew expired, but it was not until four and a half hours later the first group of people began to board the ship.
+From as early as 4.30 am, the passengers began arriving, 30 minutes before the 9 pm-5 am curfew expired, but it was not until four and a half hours later the first group began to board the ship.

-Prime Minister Dr Rowley mentioned the repatriation mission at the health briefing on Saturday and said the trip was arranged by the Venezuelan government and the passengers wanted to return home.
+The Prime Minister mentioned the repatriation mission at the health briefing on Saturday and said the trip was arranged by the Venezuelan government and the passengers wanted to return home.

-At the port, Minister of Foreign and Caricom Affairs Dr Amery Browne and Minister of National Security Fitzgerald Hinds were present.
+Minister of Foreign and Caricom Affairs Dr Amery Browne and Minister of National Security Fitzgerald Hinds were at the port,

 Browne told the media the trip was arranged as a result of joint work between the Venezuelan and TT authorities.